urban-toolkit/utk/README.md

 - `conda activate urbantk`
 - go to urbantk-react-ts
 - run `pip install -r requirements_pip.txt` (python scripts requirements)
+- To load data from pbf it is necessary to be in a windows environment and activate wsl.
+In the wsl cmd run `apt get install osmium-tool`

 3. Backend configuration